m-perez33/GroceeGo-vue/README.md

     ```bash
-   config.setAllowedOrigins(Collections.singletonList("http://127.0.0.1:5173/"));
+   config.setAllowedOrigins(Collections.singletonList("http://localhost:5173/"));
     ```
 3. Run the api and you should be connected!

-## Back-end (Console App)
+## Back-end

-Go to the  [GroceeGo-api](https://github.com/m-perez33/GroceeGo-api) repo for instructions on running the backend.
-Note that api must be running for the Front-end to work.
+Go to the  [GroceeGo-api](https://github.com/m-perez33/GroceeGo-api) repo for instructions on running the back-end.
+Note that api must be running for the front-end to work.